 About the Authors

-Carol Dobies, CEO and Founder of Dobies Healthcare Group, has been bringing healthcare brands to life for over 25 years.
+Carol Dobies, CEO and Founder of Dobies Healthcare Group, has been bringing healthcare brands to life for 35+ years.
 Carol co-authored this article with Julie Amor, President and Chief Strategy Officer for Dobies Healthcare Group, bringing more than 20 years of experience elevating healthcare brands to our firm and our clients.